-The buttons will be in the form of pendants for the neck or wristbands.
+The buttons will be in the form of pendants for the neck, or wristbands.

 You may also be able to purchase fall detection, and other add-ons together with the main package.

-I would be sure that you have good cellular/mobile phone signal strength, as the system depends entirely on this.
+You just need to make sure that you have good cellular/mobile phone signal strength, as the system depends entirely on this.

 In the event of an emergency, you simply press one of the help buttons, either on the wrist, the neck pendant, or the base station.

-If you have a false alarm there is a button you can use to cancel the call on most systems.
+If you have a false alarm, there is a button you can use to cancel the call on most systems.

-On a monitored system, once the Response Center receives your call a trained operator will assess your situation and the required assistance – this may be a visit from the Emergency Services, or calling a family member or caregiver to let them know that you need help.
+On a monitored system, once the Response Center receives your call a trained operator will assess your situation and the required assistance – this may be a visit from the Emergency Services, or calling a family member, or caregiver, to let them know that you need help.